RTCommerce/RTCommerce.github.io/_posts/2024-8-9-admin-orders-grid-tracking.md

 layout: post
 title: "Adobe Commerce: Streamline Your Order Management with Admin Orders Grid Tracking"
 categories: ["Adobe Commerce","Magento 2"]
-published: false
+published: true
 ---
 Efficient order management is crucial for any e-commerce business.
 At RTCommerce, we understand the challenges merchants face when dealing with orders, shipments, and fulfillment.
-That’s why we’re excited to introduce our latest module: the Admin Orders Grid Tracking Module for Magento 2.
-This essential tool revolutionizes how you manage tracking information, making it easier and more efficient than ever before.
+That’s why we’re excited to introduce our latest module: the Admin Orders Grid Tracking Module for Adobe Commerce (Magento 2).
+This essential tool optimizes how you manage tracking information, making it easier and more efficient than ever before.
 ![alt text](/images/admin-catalog-grid-category/admin-catalog-grid-category_screenshot.png)

 ## Why the Admin Orders Grid Tracking Module is Essential for Merchants

 Managing order tracking can be a time-consuming task, especially when you have to click through multiple screens and manually enter tracking numbers on various carrier websites.
 Our Admin Orders Grid Tracking Module simplifies this process by grabbing all tracking numbers associated with an order and displaying them directly on the Orders grid.
-This module also provides hyperlinks to the most common carriers (DHL, FedEx, UPS, USPS), allowing you to access detailed shipment information with just a single click.
+This module also provides direct tracking links to the most common carriers (DHL, FedEx, UPS, USPS), allowing you to access detailed shipment information with just a single click.

 ## Key Features and Benefits